mbxjy4/LIFE4136-Rot1-Gp2/README.md

 <!-- TOC --><a name="overview-usage"></a>
 ## Overview & Usage

 The aim of this project was to identify genetic changes made by a group of scientists to the genome of a microorganism.
 The following code represents the order in which steps were followed to achieve this.
-Please note that packages were required for most steps.
-I recomend using seperate Conda environments to use these packages, details of how to create and install each are described where appropriate.
-A single Conda environment with all tools may well work, however, I can not be sure as we did not do this and it's possible conflicts could arise through having multiple packages in the same Conda environment.
+Please note that packages are required for most steps.
+I recomend using seperate Conda environments to use these packages, details of how to create and install each are described below.
+A single Conda environment with all tools may well work, however, I can not be sure as we did not do this and it's possible conflicts may arise through having multiple packages in the same Conda environment.

 <!-- TOC --><a name="merging-files"></a>
 ## Merging Files